 Here is my warning: If you are pregnant and you live in Alabama and you found out that you have tested positive for anti-Kell antibodies, or anti-D antibodies, anti-c, anti-E, anti-jka, etc. do not trust UAB to protect your baby’s life.
 From my experience and my observations, I can only conclude that they will not provide adequate monitoring or treatment and your child will be in danger under their care.

-You will need to find another MFM out of state to give you the proper care (since there are no other MFMs in the entire state of Alabama.)
-Dr. Trevett in Atlanta is amazing and so is Dr. Moise in Houston.
+From my experience, the best care for women facing alloimmunization can be found outside of the state of Alabama.
+Dr. Thomas Trevett in Atlanta is amazing and so is Dr. Ken Moise in Houston.
 Those are my two recommendations if you want phenomenal care for you and your child.
 My OB here in Tuscaloosa will now be referring any of his “ISO moms” who come up with a positive antibody screen to Dr. Trevett in Atlanta, bypassing UAB altogether.
 It is so worth the drive.
-I’m sure there are also other MFMs out of state who know how to properly treat isoimmunization/alloimmunization.
+I’m sure there are also other MFMs out of state who know how to properly treat alloimmunization/HDFN.

 It sounds ridiculously dramatic, but as I left that appointment at UAB, I had the very real sense that I was walking out of a dangerous place, and I wanted to run to get away.
 I placed my hands on my swollen belly with my healthy kicking baby boy inside and thanked God that my son was safe.
 I left that appointment in awe of Dr. Trevett and Dr. Moise, wishing I could hug them and express my deep gratitude for them.
 I think that was the moment that I knew Callum’s middle names would be Joseph, after Dr. Moise and Thomas, after Dr. Trevett.
 They respect the trust that we put in them to protect our children.
 They take every step possible to provide the best monitoring and treatment for their patients.
 They truly care about our babies.
 I am so glad I left Alabama for Nora and Callum, and I am devastated all over again that I stayed at UAB with my precious Lucy.
 I just had no idea.
 What I would give to reverse time and leave the state for better care during my pregnancy with Lucy.